 - A splitter like this one could be used to split the low voltage power line.
 If you are using a plug-n-play transformer this could be helpful.

 - Instead of the thermostat wire, you can get a long, low-voltage extension cord like this one, that has the round jacks on the ends to match the plug-n-play transformer and splitter mentioned above.
-(We used one of these – the black wire going out to the left in the close up photo of the transformer above.)
+(We used one of these – the black wire going out to the left in the close up photo of the transformer above.
+We clipped the socket off of one end to wire it directly into the transformer.)

 Putting it All Together